16 May Notification: Drafting process

-The May 16 Notification was initially drafted by Chen Boda and Mao made major revisions to it, including the addition of the paragraph regarding rightists who "sleep by our side" like Khruschev.
-Mao also wrote the sentence stating, "The objective of this great struggle is to criticize and repudiate Wu Han and numerous other representatives of the anti-Party and anti-Socialist bourgeoise[.]"
+The notification was initially drafted by Chen Boda and Mao made major revisions to it, including the addition of the "sleep by our side" paragraph.
+Mao also wrote the sentence stating, "The objective of this great struggle is to criticize and repudiate Wu Han and numerous other representatives of the anti-Party and anti-Socialist bourgeoisie."
 Mao chose the deliberately understated name for the document.

 Interpretations and consequences

-Immediately following the May 16 Notification, Lin Biao gave a speech in which communicated his view that the May 16 Notification was intended to "forestall a counterrevolutionary plot" and to establish the absolute authority of "Mao's thought."
-Academic Alessandro Russo interprets Lin's speech as prompted by the institutional uncertainty raised by Mao's warning of secret rightists in the party who are "like Khruschev" and that Lin was relying on Mao's personal authority to make up for the institutional uncertainty.
+Immediately following the notification, Lin Biao gave a speech in which he communicated his view that the 16 May Notification was intended to "forestall a counterrevolutionary plot" and to establish the absolute authority of Mao's "thought".
+Academic Alessandro Russo interprets Lin's speech as prompted by the institutional uncertainty raised by Mao's warning of secret rightists in the party who are "like Khrushchev", and that Lin was relying on Mao's personal authority to make up for the institutional uncertainty.